01 Aug 4 Reasons I Love Lesbian Books Even Though I’m A “Supposedly” Straight Woman

 2. Fodder for Fantasies

-The truth is, when I read my first les-centric book, Sarah Waters’ Tipping the Velvet, I felt as though I were getting a peak into the bedroom of two women in a truly intimate situation.
+The truth is, when I read my first lesbian book, Sarah Waters’ Tipping the Velvet, I felt as though I were getting a peak into the bedroom of two women in a truly intimate situation.
 Sure, I have seen many pornos with two women sticking out their tongues, cavorting on top of each other and using plastic prosthetics on each other, but like all other porn movies, I knew this wasn’t the full the story or even a realistic one.
-Even with never having been with a woman, I could imagine it would be very different experience and I felt that some of the best written books give a true depiction of what its like to be with a woman.
+Even with never having been with a woman, I could imagine it would be a very different experience and I felt that some of the best written books give a true depiction of what it’s like to be with a woman.

 I have since read all of Sarah’s books including the works of other authors such as: